 You only get one character slot per server.

 During character customization you can choose your name.
-Names are unique even across servers but can contain spaces and special characters.
+Names are unique even across servers.

 New World does not have any classes.
 You can equip any type of weapon and armor at any time and you gain experience with that weapon as you use it, which allows you to unlock more abilities and passive skills.